 Across the four universities, several areas marked have historic records and stronger collaboration:

 - Highest level of state support in 35 years

 - Best ever six-year graduation rates for all students, including Pell, Black/African-American and Hispanic students

-- Highest research and development expenditures at $512 million, using the National Science Foundation’s Higher Education Research and Development (NSF HERD) data for fiscal year 2022.
+- Highest research and development expenditures at more than $575 million, using the National Science Foundation’s Higher Education Research and Development (NSF HERD) data for fiscal year 2023.

 - $6.5 billion in annual economic impact to the state of Missouri, a 15-to-1 return on taxpayer investments

 - Successful launch of the NextGen Precision Health initiative and grand opening of the Roy Blunt NextGen Precision Health building to improve and save the lives of Missourians